San Gil, Colombia – A Traveler’s Guide

-This place advertises as having the best steak in Colombia, so naturally we had to test them on that claim, and they weren’t wrong!
-In fact, it was probably the best steak I’ve had at a restaurant in all of South America and only for COP22,000!
+This place advertises as having the best steak in Colombia, so naturally, we had to test them on that claim, and they weren’t wrong!
+In fact, it was probably the best steak I’ve had at any restaurant in all of South America, and only for COP 22,000!
 I highly recommend The Steakhouse, my mouth is actually watering right now just thinking about it.

 The prices were extremely low for the size and quality of food.
-Mano’s hasn’t gained it’s fame with tourists yet as it isn’t on any top list on TripAdvisor, but the locals have definitely figured out how good it is because when we were there it was packed on a Sunday evening!
+Mano’s hasn’t gained its fame with tourists yet as it isn’t on any of the top lists on TripAdvisor, but the locals have definitely figured out how good it is because when we were there it was packed on a Sunday evening!

 San Gil is an awesome destination because it is sort of in the middle of everything (however you are still looking at a good 8 hour or bus ride anywhere.)

 Like it?
 Pin it!
 Click HERE